The visibility of the entire supply chain is a hot topic in the business world. It’s easy to see why: you can’t measure or improve what you can’t see.

-End-to-end supply chain planning refers to managing a supply chain from product design and procurement to delivery and customer service.
+End-to-end (also known as E2E) supply chain planning refers to managing a supply chain from product design and procurement to delivery and customer service.
 Depending on the business’s nature, it may include after-sales service and reverse logistics.

 It is also a two-way process.
 As a result, any product returns or defects will be returned to the manufacturing stage.
 Previously, companies would divide all the steps in a supply chain and handle each segment separately.
 However, this was not a best practice because, most of the time, there were late shipments or early deliveries, which harmed the system’s integrity.

-In most cases, the E2E process in the supply chain proceeds as follows:
+In most cases, the E2E process in the supply chain planning proceeds as follows: